matias-vazquez/SistemasDigitales/LSD06/README.md

 ## Objectives

 * To become familiar with the implementation of the numeric_std library in a VHDL system for arithmetic operations, by developing a simple signed 8-bit calculator.
-* To develop a VHDL testbench for design simulation
+* To develop a VHDL testbench for design simulation from scratch.
+* To implement a 4x4 keypad as input peripheral to the FPGA and write the corresponding driver in VHDL.

 ## Pre-lab